Why Did I Get Married?: Plot

 The other couples head back home.
-Patricia and Gavin are barely speaking to each other after the revelation of the latter calling the former "stupid" for not protecting their son during the time of the accident.
-Eventually, she breaks down emotionally and confesses that she was only trying to be perfect.
-They both agree to face the situation and soon reconcile.
-Angela and Marcus are still fighting, especially when Marcus' ex-girlfriend and baby mama, Keisha (Whitehead), shows up at Angela's salon, and disrespects her.
+Eventually, Patricia breaks down and confesses to Gavin that she was only trying to be perfect.
+They agree to face the situation and reconcile.
+Angela and Marcus are still fighting, especially when Marcus' ex-girlfriend and baby mama, Keisha, shows up at the salon, and disrespects Angela.
 This happens again when the couple arrives at her house for the kids.
-Marcus finally stands up to both women and frightens Angela into realizing she is wrecking their life with her constant arguing by disappearing for a few days.
-On Terry's birthday at their home, Dianne accuses Terry of wanting her to be a housewife, while he calls her out for neglecting him and their daughter.
-He moves out as he feels Dianne constantly prioritizes her career over them.
-Patricia meets up with Dianne and Angela, moping over their husbands, and gives them good counseling about the need to get back on track: making a list of both the good and bad things their husbands have done.
+Marcus eventually stands up to both women and frightens Angela into realizing she is wrecking their life with her constant arguing by disappearing for days.
+On Terry's birthday at their home, Dianne accuses him of wanting her to be a housewife, while he calls her out for neglecting him and their daughter.
+He moves out, feeling that Dianne constantly prioritizes her career over them.
+Patricia meets up with Dianne and Angela, moping over their husbands, and gives them counseling about the need to get back on track: making a list of the good and bad things their husbands have done.

-In the mountains, Sheila settles into a new life at her new job at the general store owned by Troy's father.
-The two bond while she gradually realizes her self-worth.
+In the mountains, Sheila settles into her new life with a new job at the general store owned by Troy's father.
 Angela cooks dinner for Marcus after finishing with her list.
 Although he suspects she is trying to poison him at first, they reunite and set new conditions.
-Dianne goes to see Terry and begs him to come back home after crying over her list.
-He plays with her head a little to get back at her, but they eventually reconcile as well.
+Dianne begs Terry to come back home after crying over her list.
+They reconcile as well.

-Some time later, the couples converge at a gala celebration for an award recently received by Patricia.
-She, Dianne, and Angela are elated when Sheila arrives, re-introduces Troy as her new husband, and has successfully lost weight with his help.
-Troy meets up with the husbands, who are also gladly surprised by the news of his and Sheila's marriage.
-Although Mike's still with Trina, he tries to weasel his way back into his ex-wife's good graces, but she turns him down, telling him to go enjoy Trina.
+The couples later converge at a gala celebration for an award received by Patricia.
+She, Dianne, and Angela are elated when Sheila arrives, re-introduces Troy as her new husband, and says that she lost weight with his help.
+Although Mike is still with Trina, he tries to weasel his way back into Sheila's good graces, but she turns him down.
 Patricia encloses a confession of her love for Gavin and a message of loving, respecting, and trusting God in her acceptance speech.